nekromoth/cpu/docs/ASSEMBLER_REFERENCE.md

 Data-directives prefixed by a DOLLAR-SIGN followed by a SPACE, allocate data (literals) in file-memory.
 The end of the data-directive will be indicated trough either a COMMENT or a NEWLINE.
-Literals are sperated by a COMMA(,).
+Literals are sperated by a COMMA.

     $ <literal>, <literal>, ..., <literal>